EdgarDusacre/Plasfito_public/FG_Identification_Key/Software/README.md

 # Welcome in the R software created to analyse the data of OSPAR Monitoring samples.

+!!!
+All the data and methods are currently under submission in a scientific journal.
+We will update this repository as soon as the article is published !!!

 This software aims to focus on the abandonned lost or otherwise discarded fisging gear

 We recommend to use the latest version of Rstudio to run the different scripts.